Borscht: Russian

 Russian variants include a Siberian style borscht, characterized by meatballs; Pskov borscht with dried smelt from the local lakes; monastic Lenten borscht with marinated kelp instead of cabbage and the Russian Navy borscht (flotsky borshch (Note: In the Cyrillic script: флотский борщ.)), the defining characteristic of which is that the vegetables are cut into square or diamond-shaped chunks rather than julienned.

+Kuban borscht is made from local beets, Kuban borschevaya 43 cultivar, which is distinguished by its less bright color.
+As a result, the borscht turns out golden or orange in color.